minesaki/microservice-sample/README.md

 2. **Running with Kubernetes:**
     - Docker and Kubernetes required.

-        *Note: Developed with Docker for Windows.
+        *Note: Developed with "Docker for Windows" and "Docker for Mac".
 Some components (e.g. Nginx Ingress controller) may not work properly on the other environments.*

         *Note: RabbitMQ is NOT required to be installed on your machine.*

     - Run the following commands.
         ``` sh
         $ cd ./deploy
         $ ./deploy_k8s_all.sh
         ```
     - Access `http://localhost`

-    _WIP: not work properly on Docker for Mac now._

 ## Changelog
 ### Nov 4, 2019